Version 3.2 (9 February 2020)

 1.1.1 Second Level Subheading

-Articles are published online as promptly as possible after they have been accepted for publication, in advance of their appearance in a printed issue of the Journal.
+Articles are published online as soon as possible after they have been accepted for publication, in advance of their appearance in a printed issue of the Journal.
 Such Advance Access versions of articles can be cited by a unique Digital Object Identifier (DOI).
 When an article appears in an issue of the Journal, it is removed from the Advance Access page.